 Stopping and Starting Nodes

 Important: The solo consensus node stop/start/restart commands act on consensus nodes only.
 They do not stop the mirror node, Hiero Explorer, JSON-RPC relay, block node, or the shared services (PostgreSQL, Redis, MinIO) - those keep running.
 Solo has no stop/start command for the non-consensus components (their lifecycle is add/destroy).
-To pause the whole network, see Stop the entire network.
+To pause the whole network without deleting any pods, see Stop the entire network.

 Stop consensus nodes